-Having realized that IDMaps is blind to position, Ng and Zhang [5] suggested using coordinate-based mechanisms to predict Internet network distances: Tracers are embedded in a Euclidean space and each network region finds its image coordinates according to distances measured from the region to some Tracers.
+Having realized that IDMaps is blind to position, Ng and Zhang [6] suggested to use coordinate-based mechanisms to predict Internet network distances: Tracers are embedded in an Euclidean space and each network region finds its image coordinates according to distances measured from the region to some Tracers.
 The estimated distance between two regions is then given by the distance between their images in Euclidean space.

-However, due to the Internet AS structure that has a core in the middle and many tendrils connected to it [16], embedding distances between nodes located in different tendrils will result in a large embedding error.
+However, due to the Internet AS structure that has a core in the middle and many tendrils connected to it [17] embedding of distances between nodes located in different tendrils will result in large embedding error.
 Thus, we suggest a threshold criterion to select either the Euclidean distance or the additive estimation of IDMaps.
-Our criterion performs well for multiple types of input graphs and different Tracers selection algorithms and outperforms both the additive IDMaps and GNP.
+Our criterion performs well for multiple types of input graphs and different Tracers selection algorithms, and outperforms both the additive IDMaps and GNP.

-C. Dynamic Distance Map

-Due to the dynamic character of real networks, the calculated distance map has to be updated to track network distance changes.
-As with IDMaps [4], we expect only part of the Tracer pair distances to be measured at every measurement cycle.
+c) Dynamic Distance Map: Due to the dynamic character of real networks, the calculated distance map has to be updated to track network distance changes. like in IDMaps [5], we expect only part of the Tracer pair distances to be measured at every measurement cycle.
 In the following, we discuss the map recalculation due to changes.
-We distinguish between two scenarios: slow variation, where less than 20% of the Tracer pair distances changes, and large transient, where more than 20% of the Tracer pair distances are changed between consecutive measurements.
+We distinguish between two scenarios: Slow Variation, where less than 20% of the Tracer pair distances changes, and Large Transient, where more than 20% of the Tracer pair distances are changed between consecutive measurements.

-Labovitz et al. [17] studied BGP route changes and concluded that, in reality, Internet routing is stable.
+Labovitz et al. [18] studied BGP route changes and concluded, that in reality Internet routing is stable.
 They found that over 80% of the routes change at a frequency lower than once a day.
-Similarly, Paxson [18] found that a very high percentage of the routes are stable.
-Given that our measurements cycle is 15-20 min long, we can expect the slow variation scenario to be the common one, where large transient would happen rarely, due to major failures or attacks.
+Similarly, Paxson [19] found that a very high percentage of the routes are stable.
+Given that our measurements cycle is 15-20 minutes long, we can expect the slow variation scenario to be the common one, where large transient would happen rarely, due to major failures or attacks.

-1) Slow Variations: Such update cycles recur constantly.
-In this case, one does not need to recalculate the coordinates from scratch and can use the previous coordinates as the initial condition for the embedding calculation.
-We verified that BBS embedding is insensitive to small changes in the input graph, in case the pairwise field force is given by the difference between the Euclidean and the network pair distances [see (7)].
-Indeed, even after modifying as many as 20% of the input edges, and resuming simulation from the previous particles positions, our simulation CPU time is only 0.5% (for 150-node Waxman topology) and 5% (for 15-node BA topology) of the CPU time of the full calculation.
+Slow Variations.
+Such update cycles recur constantly.
+In this case one does not need to recalculate the coordinates from scratch and can use the previous coordinates as the initial condition for the embedding calculation.
+We verified that BBS embedding is insensitive to small changes in the input graph, in case the pairwise field force is given by the difference between the Euclidean and the network pair distances (see Eq.
+22).
+Indeed, even after modifying as many as 20% of the input edges, and resuming simulation from the previous particles positions, our simulation CPU time is only .5% (for 150 node Waxman topology) and 5% (for 15 node BA topology) of the CPU time of the full calculation.

-2) Large Transient: When network topology undergoes major change, e.g., failure of a major AS, we are required to recalculate all of the coordinates.
-In IDMaps, the number of measurements is $t^2 + rN$, where t is the number of Tracers, N the number of Address Prefixes (APs), and r is the number of measurement per AP.
-Due to the added accuracy of our embedding, we can use fewer Tracers than IDMaps, but we need more measurements per AP.
+Large Transient.
+When network topology undergoes major change, e.g., failure of major AS, we are required to recalculate all the coordinates.
+In IDMaps the number of measurements is $t^2 + rN$, where t is the number of Tracers, N the number of Address Prefixes(APs) and r the number of measurement per Adress Prefix.
+Due to the added accuracy of our embedding we can use fewer Tracers than IDMaps, but we need more measurements per AP.
 That is, we use smaller t values and pay with higher r values, r = 5 compared to r = 2 in IDMaps.
-This gives us a factor of three more measurements, which we feel is worth the added accuracy.
+This gives us a factor of 3 more measurements, which we feel worth the added accuracy.